Exactly What Does A CASA Volunteer Do?

-CASA volunteers receive a combined total of 30 hours of in-person training.
+CASA volunteers receive a combined total of 30 hours of in-person, or as is the case during Covid, virtual training.
 After the training in complete, the CASAs are sworn in by the family court judge and conclude their training with a mandatory 3-hour courtroom observation.
 Volunteers are also required to fulfill 12 hours of in-service training per year.

 What Is The CASA Philosophy?